-Third party providers, rather than the school, are responsible for ensuring that their staff have obtained an enhanced criminal records disclosure.
-It is not appropriate for schools to see their criminal records disclosure but they should seek written confirmation from each third party that they have followed safer recruitment practices and undertaken the appropriate vetting checks including an enhanced criminal records disclosure.
+Third party providers, rather than the school, are responsible for ensuring that their staff have obtained an enhanced criminal records certificate that is judged to be satisfactory and, if the work falls within the definition of regulated activity, checked the Children's Barred List.
+It is not appropriate for schools to see the criminal records certificate but they should seek written confirmation from each third party that they have followed safer recruitment practices and undertaken the appropriate vetting checks including an enhanced criminal records certificate.